 Chess.com also offers a variety of ‘training bots’ to play against.
 These bots have different difficulty levels and play styles.
 For example, there are more defensive bots, bots with unique tactics, and bots that adapt in real-time to keep you on your toes when you’re doing well and cut you some slack when you’re not.
 You can even play against simulations of real-world chess masters if you fancy a challenge!

-Other things to get involved with on Chess.com include community features, live-streamed games, tournaments, and even four-player chess, to name only a few.
+Other things to get involved with on Chess.com include community features, live-streamed games, tournaments, and even four-player chess.

 To get started, visit the Chess.com website, or download the free app on Google Play or Apple App Stores.